spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 Thus, our goal of supporting three languages, and potentially more in the future, does not benefit from this approach.

-### Approach #2: Spawning a REPL Child Process and Interacting Directly with It
+### Approach #2: Spawn a REPL Child Process and Perform Read/Write on It
 We could also make use of APIs that enable us to access the standard streams of a REPL child process.
 In particular, we are going to access the standard input (a writable stream) as well as the standard output (a readable stream) of the REPL child process.
 More info on working with streams can be found here: [Node.js Streams](https://medium.freecodecamp.org/node-js-streams-everything-you-need-to-know-c9141306be93#4fc8).

 We can naively think that writing into the standard input would produce a desired output, however the output may hang.
 This can be seen in the gif below in which we are accessing the standard streams of a REPL process: